 In this section, a super element of the APA300ML is computed using a finite element software1.
-It is then imported into Simscape (in the form of a stiffness matrix and a mass matrix) and included in the same model that was used in 3.
+It is then imported in Simscape (in the form of a stiffness matrix and a mass matrix) and included in the same model that was used in 3.
 This procedure is illustrated in Figure 4.1.
-Several remote points are defined in the finite element model (here illustrated by colorful planes and numbers from 1 to 5) and are then made accessible in the Simscape model as shown at the right by the "frames" F1 to F5.
+Several remote points are defined in the finite element model (here illustrated by colorful planes and numbers from 1 to 5) and are then make accessible in the Simscape model as shown at the right by the "frames" F1 to F5.

 For the APA300ML super element, 5 remote points are defined.
-Two remote points (1 and 2) are fixed to the top and bottom mechanical interfaces of the APA300ML and will be used to connect the APA300ML with other mechanical elements.
-Two remote points (3 and 4) are located across two piezoelectric stacks and are used to apply internal forces representing the actuator stacks.
-Finally, two remote points (4 and 4) are located across the third piezoelectric stack, and will be used to measured the strain of the sensor stack.
+Two remote points (1 and 2) are fixed to the top and bottom mechanical interfaces of the APA300ML and will be used for connecting the APA300ML with other mechanical elements.
+Two remote points (3 and 4) are located across two piezoelectric stacks and will be used to apply internal forces representing the actuator stacks.
+Finally, two remote points (4 and 4) are located across the third piezoelectric stack.
+It will be used to measure the strain experience by this stack, and model the sensor stack.